-The most delicious and festive looking this Pomegranate French 75 will wow your guests this holiday season!
+A delicious and festive looking cocktail, this Pomegranate French 75 will wow your guests this holiday season!

 Oh Christmas season how I love thee!
 My house is decorated and has never looked prettier.
 The presents are patiently waiting to be wrapped and gifted.
 My fridge and pantry are heaving with all the festive goodies, and I haven’t even started baking pies and cookies!

-Real pomegranate juice adds a beautiful colour so fitting for the season as well as pomegranate seeds, that look like precious jewels in your drink!
-You can top it with champagne or prosecco.
+Real pomegranate juice adds a beautiful colour so fitting for the season, with a few bonus pomegranate seeds that look like precious jewels in your drink!
+You can top it with champagne or Prosecco.
 Or skip gin and top it with soda water for a delicious non-alcoholic version!

 - 150 ml/ ⅓ cup pomegranate juice